scheinerman/SimplexTableaux.jl/README.md

 This module is set up for minimization problems only.

-This module solves LPs using the simplex algorithm which is not the most performant method.
+This module solves [not yet!!]
+LPs using the simplex algorithm which is not the most performant method.
 Further, all data is stored using arbitrary precision integers (that is, `Rational{BigInt}`) which gives exact answer, but is much slower than floating point arithmetic.
 These issues are negligible for small problems.